Contributing

 Unfortunately almost any software contains bugs.
 While we are actively working on fixing them so you don’t have to struggle, please do report any bug or anomaly that you encounter.

 Reporting a bug does not take much time.
-It is done via Savannah.
+It is done via Issues on Codeberg.

 Tip: For faster resolution, please include a description of the steps you performed to get to the bug, and if possible include screenshots of the issue.
 But be careful: ‘’’Don’t include patient information in the screenshots or your description!’’’